beruscoder/assignment_iisc/README.md

 These can be used for visualization, evaluation, or downstream computer vision tasks.

-**5. Optional: Automatic Mask Generation**

-When no text prompt is given, SAM2AutomaticMaskGenerator can be used to produce region proposals automatically across the image, functioning as a fully unsupervised segmentation stage.

-⚙️ Integrated Components
-Component	Role
-Grounding DINO	Text-conditioned object detection (box-level) SAM 2	High-quality segmentation from boxes or points GroundedSAM2Wrapper	Custom interface that unifies both models for end-to-end inference 📉 Limitations
+📉 Limitations

 Latency: Sequential model execution (DINO → SAM2) causes slower inference for large batches.